zcourts/learn-haskell/index.md

 Why Haskell
 ===========

-Because I'm tired of imperitive languages and the burden they bring.
+* Because I'm tired of imperitive languages and the burden they bring.
 I know Haskell too has it's kinks but they're easier to digest.

+* The concepts and ideas you find in Haskell opens your mind to a raft of different things.
+* It performs well.
+* It integrates amazingly with C and C++ (with some C wrapper or small modifications)
+* It's interesting and sufficiently different to other languages to the point where it doesn't feel like a boring routine working with it.
+* It chips away so much boiler plate code.
+* It allows all sorts of expressiveness.
+* Very modular, re-usable
+* You can express otherwise impossible things(i.e. impossible in say Java)